 The ScentStrap is a leather halter attachment that allows the user to attach the lavender-filled ScentSac directly to the noseband.
 They come standard in brown buffalo leather, but options for sheepskin or black leather to suit dressage tack are also available.
 The ScentSac lasts for 30 days before the dried lavender loses its potency, but Chrisie has developed a subscription service to have refills shipped automatically every month.

 Chrisie values interacting with consumers.
 “I like for everyone who buys from HorseScents to talk to me or one of my two sales people about how to use it,” she emphasized.

 She especially loves seeing the ScentSacs used in the weaning process.
 “We have two different breeding farms using it now with their mares and weanlings,” she said.
 “Our sense of smell is keenest when we’re young, and that’s true for horses too.
 It’s very effective with the weanlings.”

 Chrisie’s farrier, Yancy Russell, found that the ScentSac is useful for difficult horses.
-“After putting the ScentSac on and giving it a little bit of time, the horse was calmer and easier to handle,” Yancy said.
+“After putting the ScentSac on and giving it a little bit of time, the horse was more relaxed and easier to handle,” Yancy said.